Greewil/release-notes-generator/README.md

-# release-notes-generator action for collecting project info
+# Github action for installing release-notes-generator tool

 A Github action for installing and configuring [release-notes-generator](https://github.com/Greewil/release-notes-generator).